laravel-ja/ja-docs-8.x/original-en/valet.md

 Valet restricts incoming traffic to the internal `127.0.0.1` interface by default.
 This way your development machine isn't exposed to security risks from the Internet.

-If you wish to allow other devices on your local network to access the Valet sites on your machine via your machine's IP address (eg: `192.168.1.10/app-name.test`), you will need to manually edit the appropriate Nginx configuration file for that site to remove the restriction on the `listen` directive by removing the the `127.0.0.1:` prefix on the directive for ports 80 and 443.
+If you wish to allow other devices on your local network to access the Valet sites on your machine via your machine's IP address (eg: `192.168.1.10/app-name.test`), you will need to manually edit the appropriate Nginx configuration file for that site to remove the restriction on the `listen` directive by removing the `127.0.0.1:` prefix on the directive for ports 80 and 443.

 If you have not run `valet secure` on the project, you can open up network access for all non-HTTPS sites by editing the `/usr/local/etc/nginx/valet/valet.conf` file.
 However, if you're serving the project site over HTTPS (you have run `valet secure` for the site) then you should edit the `~/.config/valet/Nginx/app-name.test` file.